 If you’ve always thought you “can’t” dance, be bold and think about coming to a class at Providence Swings!

 When I’m not swinging out, you’ll either find me outside rock climbing, or studying sea sponges for my PhD.

 Photo credit: Ravi Kumar

 Becky started dancing in her teens with tap and jazz, which quickly morphed into a passion for any dance and music from the jazz and swing era.
 A member of Providence Swings since 2012, she wears many hats including teacher, dj, organizer, choreographer, and graphic designer.
 Becky is an open and enthusiastic teacher, with a special love of choreographing routines for beginners and beyond!
 A member of Divine Providence Chorus Girls and the Lil’ Rhody Lindy Hoppers, Becky enjoys the chance to showcase her love of the dance.
 Also an avid competitor, she relishes the opportunity to throw down in friendly competitions.
 Most importantly, Becky is constantly searching for her own ways, and challenging her students, to bring out individuality and spirit when social dancing, learning, performing, or competing.

-When she’s not lindy hopping, she’s working as a licensed in Mental Health Counseling and Art Therapist, and dreaming about a future career of combining her love for art, dance, and helping others.
+When she’s not lindy hopping, she’s working as a Licensed Clinical Therapist and per diem Art Therapist, and dreaming about a future career of combining her love for art, dance, and helping others.

 Photo credit: Tom Hagar